jlopeza2020/vision_exercises/README.md

 # vision_exercises
-This repo contains all exercises done for Vision Artificial sxubject in Robotica Software Engieeniering.
+This repo contains all exercises done for Vision Artificial subject in Robotica Software Engieeniering.